Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 # For some standard library function calls (like pbkdf2 method) the Node's C++ side and Libuv decide to do expensive calculations outside of the Event Loop entirely instead they make use of something called `thread pool`.

 # Thread Pool is a series of four threads that can be used for running computationally intensive tasks such as pbkdf2 function, by default libuv creates four threads in this thread pool which means that in addition to the thread used for the Event Loop  there are four other threads that can be used to offload expensive calculations that need to occur inside our application.
 Many of the functions included in Node standard library will automatically use thread pool.
 So by using the thread pool we don't have to wait for that 1 second and we can do other things inside of the Event Loop while that calculation is going on.

+## 011   Threadpools with Multithreading (01:01:02)

+# Detect the presence of thread pool

+# In threads.js, the first four calls took `1 seconds (approax)` to complete and the fifth call took 0.5 additional seconds.
+There are two interesting things to note here :-
+1).
+Notice that the first group (first four calls) took the exact same amount of time and 2). the last call took roughly 50% extra time.

+# The first four calls each got offloaded to one thread that existed inside the thread pool (that consist of 4 threads).
+We can get kind of some level of concurrency with threads because CPU has access to Multithreading that allows to process more than one thread at once.

+## 012   Changing Threadpool Size (01:07:08)

+#